saleor/saleor-docs/docs/dashboard/catalog/products.md

 Add the name of your product and a description.
 Use text formatting to make your product descriptions clear and engaging.
 The eight basic functions are: bold type, italic type, sub-header, second sub-header, quote, bullet point list, numbered list, new text line, and add hyperlink.

 :::tip Creating effective product names
 Make sure each product has a unique name so site users can find them quickly and your administrators can easily manage your store.
-If you have five t-shirts, do not call them all 't-shirts'.
-Use more engaging and searchable names like black men's t-shirts, sparkly unicorn girls' t-shirts, red lady's t-shirts, sports t-shirts, etc.
+If you have five t-shirts, do not call them all "t-shirts".
+Use more engaging and searchable names like "sparkly unicorn girls' t-shirts", "red lady's t-shirts", "sports t-shirts", etc.
 :::

 :::tip Writing a good description